rh45-one/GenAI-Mavericks-2025/README.md

 4. LLM classification, simplification, and legal guide generation run in order.
 5. Safety checks compare the original and simplified outputs.
 6. Frontend displays the original document, simplified explanation, four-block guide, and warnings if any.

+## Debugging & development
+- **Frontend debug controls:** Launch the SPA with `?debug=true` appended to the URL (for example, `http://localhost:5173/?debug=true`) to surface the quick-state buttons.
+These controls let you force the Home, Loading, or Output UI states without wiring backend responses, and they remain hidden unless the `debug` query string is explicitly set to `true`.